 In the pros above I mentioned how you could compete with more expensive designers.
 Let me tell you a story.
 When I left the commercial printer I had worked at for 15 years they were charging their clients $50/hour for my services.
-Starting my own studio I adopted their design rate as my own.
+Starting my studio, I adopted their design rate as my own.
 I live in a small city and $50 per hour felt right.
 Financially I was doing very well at that rate and kept it for several years.
-I had some great steady clients but I really wanted to land a couple of big fishes.
-I kept submitting quotes whenever I received RFPs for large projects but I kept losing out to designers in Ottawa or Montreal (both cities are roughly 1 hour from where I live).
+I had some great steady clients, but I wanted to land a couple of big fishes.
+I kept submitting quotes whenever I received RFPs for large projects, but I kept losing out to designers in Ottawa or Montreal (both cities are roughly 1 hour from where I live).
 I know for a fact that designers in Ottawa and Montreal charge a much higher rate than $50 per hour, so how were they beating my prices?

 Do you tell your clients or not?

 Now I don't necessarily advocate keeping quiet and sneaking the new prices on your clients.
 I'm just telling you how I handled it.
-If you feel you need to be upfront by all means inform your clients.
-To make it easier you could tell them the new services you may have incorporated into your business that merit the price increase.
+If you feel you need to be upfront, by all means, inform your clients.
+To make it easier, you could tell them the new services you may have incorporated into your business that merit the price increase.
 Or you could explain that you chose your rate because you were inexperienced and still learning.
-Now with several years under your belt you've decided to raise your rates to better reflect the high level of service you provide.
-If you've formed a good working relationship with your clients they will more likely want to stay with you regardless of the increase instead of starting new with a different designer.
+Now with several years under your belt, you've decided to raise your rates to reflect better the high level of service you provide.
+If you've formed a good working relationship with your clients, they will more likely want to stay with you regardless of the increase instead of starting new with a different designer.

 Time to take action

 OK, I've talked enough.
 I'm hoping I've convinced you that it's time to raise your rates.
-You don't have to do a 40% increase like I did.
+You don't have to do a 40% increase as I did.
 You can start with 10%-15% if it makes you more comfortable but increase it nonetheless.
-If all goes well you can increase it again in 6 months or next year.
+If all goes well, you can increase it again in 6 months or next year.
 You and your bank account will be glad you did.